Jilan4123/Sudoku-Solver-Project1/README.md

 ## 📬 Contact

-If you want to connect or ask anything about this project, feel free to message me on [LinkedIn](www.linkedin.com/in/gouse-jilani-shaik-154032283)
+feel free to message me on [LinkedIn](https://www.linkedin.com/in/gouse-jilani-shaik-154032283)

 ---